nabilfarhann/itsmyGRAM/README.md

 - Make sure you have package-lock.json (I have to delete it in this repo)

+To Deploy it in firebase use command --> 'firebase init'
 ````

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.7.